THE BLACK CAT

 1932 - RKO ***1/2

-It's got everything I love: it occurs over one afternoon and night, ends at dawn and there's fog, a washed out road, a windy house, murder suspects, death masks, and two of my favorite pre-code actresses: Anita Louise (Titania in the 1935 Reinhardt Midsummer Night's Dream) and Karen Morley (Poppy in Scarface).
-The latter delivers a scene-swipingly slithery performance as no-bones gold digger 'party girl' Jenny Wren, who's decided to retire and intends blackmailing all her rich ex-lovers in one fell swoop, gathering them at a remote mansion at midnight, along with their wives, if any, and gangsters telling snobby hypocrites to cut out the whispering.
+It's got everything I love: it occurs over one afternoon and night, ends at dawn and there's fog, a washed-out road, a wind-blown house, murder suspects, death masks, and two of my favorite actresses: Anita Louise (Titania in the 1935 Reinhardt Midsummer Night's Dream) and Karen Morley (Poppy in Scarface).
+The latter delivers a scene-swipingly slithery performance as no-bones gold digger 'party girl' Jenny Wren, who's decided to retire and intends blackmailing all her rich ex-lovers in one fell swoop, gathering them at a remote mansion at midnight, along with their wives, if any.
+After her murder, gangsters arrive, telling snobby hypocrites to cut out the whispering.
 Jenny's retirement is prompted--we learn via then-groundbreaking whirlwind flashbacks--to some naive rich kid college boy leaping from a cliff after she dumps him (she learned he'd been cut off financially because he was seeing her).
 Then his ghostly face appears unto her on the balcony, and then she's dead.

 Ricardo Cortez is the slick operator hired by an unseen party to retrieve some incriminating love letters from Morley's suitcase.
 He knows the coppers will pin her murder on him so he sets out to solve it before the law can fix the ubiquitous washed-out bridge.
 The ending, on a foggy cliff with a single engine police plane coming in overhead, and the two guys walking off into the fog, foreshadows Casablanca!!
+The only difference, the plane is going the opposite direction.
 The photography is shadowy to Von Sternbergian levels, but with (in this case, Spanish-style) old dark house accoutrements -- secret passages, clues, complex motives and sophisticated banter.
 And I didn't even mention Hilda Vaughn as Morely's awesome, slightly Sapphic maid!
 She may be the coolest maid in all pre-code, almost a Leporello-level co-conspirator rather than a mere servant.
-And if the lesbian currents didn't run deep enough, there's the butch old aunt played by Pauline Frederick who--like Mercedes McCambridge in GIANT--is fond of using horse breeding terminology when scrutinizing the lineage of potential in-laws.
+And if the lesbian currents didn't run deep enough, there's the butch old aunt played by Pauline Frederick who--like Mercedes McCambridge in GIANT--is fond of using horse breeding terminology when scrutinizing the lineage and dental work of potential in-laws.

 THE ROGUE'S TAVERN